Health Professions Advising (HPA) Curriculum

-To maintain social distancing, the HPA Director and Team are working remotely and all HPA appointments are virtual appointments.
+To maintain social distancing, the HPA Director and Team are working remotely.
+All HPA appointments are virtual appointments.

 Email: Before e-mailing, please read both sets of FAQs below carefully and your respective HP track on the left.
-If you still have a simple and quick question, e-mail it to HPA Email.
-If it seems that your question(s) are better addressed in a meeting, we will ask you to schedule an appointment using the HPA scheduling instructions.
-Please note, you will meet with a member of the HPA Team, the HPA Director is working with the 2021 applicants during the summer.
+If you still have a simple and quick question, e-mail it to the HPA Office Email.
+If it seems that your question(s) are better addressed in a meeting, we will ask you to schedule an appointment using the HPA scheduling appointment instructions of Jan.
+2020 or Sept 2021.
+You can find these in the HPA General Information Google Classroom as an attachment in Topic 1, item 1.

-As of the end of March 2020, the State of Michigan Medical and Dental Schools have all made statements regarding Pass/Fail for Winter 2020.
-You will find these statements on the Pre-Medicine and Pre-Dental links (in the upper left corner).
+As of the end of Nov.
+2020, the State of Michigan Medical and Dental Schools have all made statements regarding Pass/Fail (NRC) for Fall 2020.
+You will find these statements on the Pre-Medicine and Pre-Dental links (on the left side).

-It is my hope that all HP Graduate Schools understand the historic and unprecedented circumstances we are all facing.
-If you need to P/F a science or pre-requisite course, please set up an HPA appointment using the HPA appointment instructions (do not schedule on-line) to discuss your situation.
+It is now my understanding that all HP Graduate Schools recognize the historic and unprecedented circumstances we are all facing.
+If you need to P/F a science or pre-requisite course, please set up an HPA appointment to discuss your situation.
 You can find the HPA Appointment instructions in Topic 1, item 1 of the HP Google Classroom.

-Today, we're in an unprecedented and historic time where colleges and universities across the country moved their courses and instruction on-line, including labs, for spring, summer and fall semesters in 2020.
-It is my hope everyone is trying to be flexible right now, medical school and HP Graduate School admissions included.
+*Today,* we're in an unprecedented and historic time where colleges and universities across the country moved their courses and instruction on-line, including labs, for spring, summer and fall semesters in 2020.
+It is my understanding that everyone is trying to be flexible right now, medical school and HP Graduate School admissions included.
 On the Pre-Medical and other HP links (upper left corner), you will see the State of Michigan Schools statement regarding online classes.
 For now, please proceed with your winter 2020, summer 2020, fall 2020, winter 2021, summer 2021 courses as they are planned.
 As we move in Fall 2021 and into in-person classes, the HP graduate schools we take this into account.

-The stay home stay safe order is in place for a reason-- your safety and well being and that of your family.
+Your safety and well being and that of your family is important.
 No health professions graduate school expects you to be doing clinical or community service at the risk of putting yourself or family in harm's way.
 Starting a new activity or service maybe difficult or next to impossible since most organizations are either closed or not training new people.
 Many in-person volunteer and clinical activities are also suspended to try to maintain social distancing.